SF-art88/Segmentation_MIRSeg/README.md

 Please cite the public paper version when it becomes available.
 A formal BibTeX entry is not included because the archival citation has not been provided in the release materials.

-## Limitations

-This repository is a cleaned public research-code release, not a full clinical deployment package.
-It intentionally omits private manifests, private data paths, HPC/PBS scripts, generated experiment outputs, internal logs, and unrelated prototype branches.
-The code assumes preprocessed, co-registered NIfTI inputs and does not reproduce hidden preprocessing pipelines.
-No trained weights are included.
-Stress testing through synthetic masking/corruption should not be interpreted as proof of robustness to prospectively acquired incomplete clinical protocols.
-A license file is not included because no release license was provided; add one before public distribution.